maanavnair/menu-management/README.md

 ## Trade-offs and Simplifications

--No real-time booking notifications (would require WebSockets)
+- No real-time booking notifications (would require WebSockets)

--Soft deletes only cascade downward (category → subcategory → items), but not upward
+- Soft deletes only cascade downward (category → subcategory → items), but not upward

--Simplified search filters: supports partial text, price range, category, isActive, and tax applicable.
+- Simplified search filters: supports partial text, price range, category, isActive, and tax applicable.
 Does not support multi-field complex queries.

 ---